 The casting alloys might go through extreme heat and moisture based on your target application.
 Corrosion is a threat in any manufacturing process.
 Even in typical machines, corrosion is the most critical threat to consider.
 Therefore, you should know the respective alloy’s corrosion resistance properties before choosing ideal casting alloys.

-The difference in corrosion resistance may vary in most alloys, particularly in aluminium and magnesium.
+The difference in corrosion resistance may vary in most alloys, particularly in aluminum and magnesium.
 It is important to note that you can improve the corrosion resistance property as required with a cost-effective surface treatment process.

 Wear is usually a surface failure from a dynamic contact between two surfaces.
 It is one of the most common causes of component failure in machinery.
 When corrosion occurs, the specific component surface particle work against the mating surface, resulting in serious galling and seizing.
 Finally, it causes the machine to stop moving or freeze up.